 - The email contains an internet address that can then be accessed to collect, save, and process the data.

-The College Board has provided the resources below to help you implement these updates.
+The College Board has provided the resources below to help you interpret the electronic files.

 A Note About Race and Ethnicity Changes in 2016

 Beginning with the May 2016 exam administration, students were asked to answer an updated two-part race and ethnicity question that allowed them to select multiple races and ethnicities.
 View more information about the changes.